Why SEO Is Useful For Self-Publishing Authors

 That’s the key benefit of using SEO.

-There is one key SEO factor to concentrate on when writing blog posts, even if you do not have any SEO tools.
+There is one key SEO factor to concentrate on when writing your blog posts.

-You need to make sure that your blog post title and the first sentence in your article or post contain the same word or short phrase.
+You need to make sure that your blog post title and the first paragraph in your article or post contain similar words or short phrases that define the topic.

 You can also apply this to guest posts if you write on other blogs.